Table of contents

 ODA allocation overview

-Copy link to ODA allocation overviewAustria provided USD 1.8 billion (preliminary data) of ODA in 2024 (USD 1.8 billion in constant terms), representing 0.34% of GNI.1 This was a decrease of 9.5% in real terms in volume and in the share of GNI from 2023.
-ODA volume increased from 2018 up to 2022, with growth in in-donor refugee costs since 2020.
+Copy link to ODA allocation overviewAustria provided USD 1.8 billion (preliminary data) of ODA in 2025 (USD 1.7 billion in constant terms), representing 0.33% of GNI.1 This was a decrease of 6.3% in real terms in volume and a decrease in the share of GNI from 2024.
+The decrease was due to a decline mainly in multilateral ODA.
+ODA volume increased from 2018 up to 2022, with growth in in-donor refugee costs between 2020 and 2022.
 Austria’s ODA is not in line with its domestic, international and European Union (EU) commitments to collectively achieve a 0.7% ODA/GNI ratio by 2030.
-Total ODA on a grant-equivalent basis has the same value as net ODA under the cash-flow methodology used in the past as Austria provides only grants.2

-Austria has committed to several international targets and DAC standards and recommendations.
+Austria is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Austria: Performance against commitments and DAC Recommendations